obsrva/obsrva.org/demo/home.md

 intro: |
   Obsrva is focused on finding overlooked vulnerabilities, responsibly engaging vendors, and producing easily-consumable products.
 Researchers on [The Project on Vulnerability Discovery](https://obsrva.org/discovery) choose from a wide range of research topics, and current research is focused on embedded webservers of iOT devices—such as enviormental monitoring systems, printers, and smart home devices.

-featured: Latest Research
+featured: Recent Advisories
 featured-intro: |
-  Our most recent vulnerability disclosures
+  Our most recent vulnerability advisories